Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 When should I use unmoderated usability tests?

-Unmoderated usability tests offer immense value at any stage of the design and development process, particularly when extensive data collection or feedback from diverse participants is needed.
+Unmoderated usability tests offer immense value at any stage of the design process, particularly when extensive data collection or feedback from diverse participants is needed.

 Unmoderated testing is well-suited for straightforward UX processes that require minimal guidance, making it a popular choice for evaluating high-fidelity prototypes in later stages of the design process.